ibexa/documentation-developer/docs/guide/workflow.md

     Each stage in the workflow has an identifier and can be assigned a label and a color (lines 16-18).

     Each transition also has an identifier.
 It must state between which stages it transitions, or be marked as `reverse` of a different transition.
-    Transitions can also have labels and icons (lines 36-37).
+    Transitions can also have labels, color, and icons (lines 33-38).

-    `notification` (lines 64-67) defines who will be notified when a transition happens by providing the User or User Group ID.
+    `notification` (lines 69-72) defines who will be notified when a transition happens by providing the User or User Group ID.
     Notifications will be displayed in the user menu.

     You can view all configured workflows in the Admin Panel by selecting **Workflow**.